eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 			contrasts with data structures, which are concrete representations of data, and are the point of view of an implementer, not a user."
 			\cite{WikipediaContributors2018a18}
-		* "Formally, an ADT may be defined as a "class of objects whose logical behavior is defined by a set of values and a set of operations";[1] this is analogous to an algebraic structure in mathematics.
+		* "Formally, an **ADT** may be defined as a "class of objects whose logical behavior is defined by a set of values and a set of operations";[1] this is analogous to an algebraic structure in mathematics.
 What is meant by `behavior' varies by author, with the two main types of formal specifications for behavior being axiomatic (algebraic) specification and an abstract model;[2] these correspond to axiomatic semantics and operational semantics of an abstract machine, respectively.
 Some authors also include the computational complexity (`cost'), both in terms of time (for computing operations) and space (for representing values)."
+			\cite{WikipediaContributors2018a18}
+	- A "**record** is a collection of fields" (or, members or elements), which are fixed in "number and sequence" and the fields can have different data types \cite{WikipediaContributors2018a16}.

 "A **database segment** is a database object that occupies physical space,
 	such as table data and indexes/indices" \cite{WikipediaContributors2018z}.